geoffvasil/nssl_mri/nssl_mri/README.md

 # nssl_mri

-This repo is for code and realted material for the manuscript
+This repo is for code and related material for the manuscript:

-"Evidence that the solar cycle begins with the magnetorotational instability in the near-surface shear layer"
+"The solar cycle begins near the surface"

+to be published in Nature 2024.